 Dog Training Logo Ideas:

-Black is associated with power, structure, and formality, all of which are associated with dog training.
-The icon of a woman and her dog embodies the loving relationship between owner and pet and contrasts with the black background.
-Their bond is further underlined by the Viga-Regular font.
+Black is associated with power, structure, and authority, all of which are associated with dog training.
+The icon of a woman and her dog embodies the loving relationship between owner and pet, while the Viga typeface enhances the versatility of this logo and makes it perfect for social media.

 The playful icon of a dog running on a leash embodies the joyful personalities of dogs.
-Green symbolizes growth and harmony, but also a strong emotional bond and safety.
-The contemporary blue Cinzel Bold Font adding a contemporary feel to the design.
+Green symbolizes growth and harmony, but also a strong emotional bond and safety — characteristics that dog owners will appreciate.
+The classic Cinzel typeface in blue adds a contemporary feel to the design.

 Nothing says reliable like a solid brown hue in logos.
-The contrasting white icon of a dog playing with a frisbee is playful and easy to recognize.
-The Changa-Semibold font enhances the professionalism of your business and is ideal for display purposes.
+The contrasting white icon of a dog playing with a frisbee is playful, recognizable, and tells prospective clients that your classes are fun.
+The Changa typeface enhances the professionalism of your business and is ideal for display purposes.

-Training a dog is ambitious.
-It gives dignity to both the animals and their owners, who are sometimes embarrassed by their dogs' naughty behavior.
-The ambitiousness of the task is underlined by the vibrant purple of the design, while the rounded Poppins Bold font adds to the logo's youthful appeal.
+Training a dog is ambitious as it aims to help both dogs and their owners, who are often embarrassed by their dogs' naughty behavior.
+The ambitiousness of the task is underlined by the vibrant purple, while the rounded Poppins typeface and the ball-catching dog add to the logo's youthful appeal.

 Orange is a combination of energetic red and happy yellow.
-This, in essence, is what dog trainers do.
-They harness the energy of dogs to create happiness for both owner and pet.
-The use of dark blue, along with the Zilla Slab Bold font, signals sophistication and seriousness.
+This, in essence, shows what dog trainers do by harnessing the energy of dogs to create happiness for both owner and pet.
+The Zilla Slab typeface in dark blue portrays a sense of sophistication and professionalism.

-A cross symbolizes care and wellbeing.
-The icon is of a mature dog which adds seriousness to the design.
-It is resemblant of the attitude of dogs after undergoing training.
-The Jomolhari typeface was originally designed for Buddhist texts and would be great for brochures and business cards.
+A cross symbolizes care and wellbeing, while the image of a mature dog adds seriousness to the design.
+The brown background conveys the dependability and seriousness of your brand, while the Jomolhari typeface, originally designed for Buddhist texts, looks great on brochures and business cards.

-A sky blue logo symbolizes tranquility, trust, and understanding.
-These are the same characteristics a dog training facility should have.
-The icon of a woman walking her dog on a leash resembles the calm demeanor your business aims to achieve.
+A sky blue logo symbolizes tranquility, trust, and understanding — characteristics a dog training facility should display.
+The icon of a woman walking her dog on a leash enhances the calm demeanor of the logo and which your business aims to achieve.
+The friendly Sen typeface adds a personal touch.

 Green improves vision and will therefore make your logo stand out.
-The simplicity of the icon makes it more effective as there is no clutter in the design that could distract the attention away from the purpose of your business.
-The Zilla Slab typeface's sharp edges add a sophisticated look.
+The simplicity of the icon is effective as there is no clutter in the design that could distract attention away from the purpose of your business.
+The Zilla Slab typeface's sharp edges add authority to the design.

-The icon of a dog catching a frisbee is given prominence by the solid black background.
-To counter the starkness of the dark background, the Rubik typeface with its rounded edges, adds a softer touch to the logo and enhances the joy experienced by the jumping dog.
+The icon of a dog catching a frisbee is given prominence by the solid black background and white color.
+To counter the starkness of the design, the Rubik typeface, with its rounded edges, adds a softer touch to the logo and enhances the joy experienced by the playful dog.

 How can I design my own dog training business logo?

 You can use a site like Zarla to create a logo for your dog training business.
-It allows you to create and preview hundreds of brandable logo designs.
-Choose different color schemes, icons, and typefaces to create the perfect logo and download it for free.
+It allows you to create and preview hundreds of brandable logo designs, choose different color schemes, icons, and typefaces, and download your favorite design for free.

 What are some real-life dog training businesses with good logos?